 4. What is endocannabinoid deficiency?

-As new research continues to suggest that endocannabinoid deficiency can be a direct cause of such a plethora of diseases, syndromes, and conditions, the medical community has become increasingly fascinated with the possibilities the use of marijuana may present.
 If these two basic observations are, in fact, true—that endocannabinoid deficiency is a leading cause of many physical ailments and hemp consumption can increase the number of cannabinoids present in an individual—then it seems to find long-term, sustainable cures to these ailments may be within reach than otherwise thought.

 5. What are cannabinoid receptors?